 Volunteer opportunities are flexible around your schedule, whether you are available weekly, monthly, occasionally, or just for a specific event.

 One of the services HHT provides to guests is prayer support.
-Join other faithful volunteers in praying over guest prayer requests and emailing the families encouraging notes.
-This virtual opportunity can be done from anywhere.
-All you need is a computer and internet.
+Join other faithful volunteers in praying over guest prayer requests and writing the families encouraging notes.
+This opportunity can be done from anywhere.

 Meals of Love